zhibailin/MasteringEnglish/11-Pick_Partners.md

 It’s not ego.
 Self-esteem and ego are different things.
 Because ego can be [[undeserved]], but self-esteem at least you feel like you __[[lived up to]] your own internal moral code of ethics__.

+And so it’s very hard to work with people who end up being low integrity.
+And it’s hard to figure out who is high integrity and low integrity.
+Generally, the more someone is saying that they’re moral, ethical, and high integrity, the less likely they are to be that way.

+__It’s very much like__ [[status signalling]].
+If you [[overtly]] [[bid]] for status, if you overtly talk about being high status, that is a low status move.
+If you openly talk about how honest, reliable, and trustworthy you are, you’re probably not that honest and trustworthy.
+That is a [[characteristic]] of [[con]] men.

+So, yeah, pick an industry in which you can play long-term games with long-term people.